-5. Improper Arrangement of The Laminate Planks
+5. Improper Arrangement

 How To Fix Separate Laminate Flooring?

-There are two ways to fix laminate flooring.
+There are two ways to fix laminate flooring separating.
 You can either push the planks back together or reassemble them.

-Method 1: Push The Laminate Planks Back Together
+Method 1: Push The Planks Back Together

 Here is a guide for this method:

-Method 2: Remove and Reassemble The Laminate Floor
+Method 2: Remove and Reassemble The Planks

 Here is a guide to using this method:

-- Put on a thick pair of work gloves
+- Put on a thick pair of work gloves.

-- Sweep, vacuum, and clean the subfloor
+- Sweep, vacuum, and clean the subfloor.

-- Sand the subfloor using a random orbital sander
+- Sand the subfloor using a random orbital sander.

 - Use a rubber mallet to tap the planks together.